Welcome to Texas Clinic

-Welcome to Texas Clinic.
-Congratulations, you have made it to your first step in your recovery from opioid and/or alcohol dependence.
-Click around our website for information about medication assisted treatment using Methadone, Vivitrol and Suboxone (Buprenorphine).
+You have made it to your first step in your recovery from opioid and/or alcohol dependence.
+Click around our website for information about medication assisted treatment using Methadone, VIVITROL and Suboxone (Buprenorphine).
 If you already know what you need, click on Contact and get in touch with us right away.

 Texas Clinic provides comprehensive medication assisted treatment services to respond to the immediate needs of the opioid dependent population.